telerik/ajax-docs/api/server/Telerik.Web.UI/RadButton.md

 Gets or sets the command name associated with the RadButton control that is passed to the Command event.

+###  ConfirmSettings `RadButtonConfirmSettings`

+Gets the object that controls the built-in confirmation dialog properties.

 ###  ContentTemplate `ITemplate`

 Gets or sets the template for the RadButton control.